whamcloud/lustre-collector/README.md

 # Lustre Collector

-This repo provides data fetching and extraction capabilities Lustre statisics.
+This repo provides data fetching and extraction capabilities for Lustre statisics.